Lampione Lighthouse

-on the western tip of the island of Lampione which makes part of the Pelagie Islands in the Channel of Sicily.
+on the western tip of the island of Lampione which makes part of the Pelagian Islands in the Channel of Sicily.

 Description

 The lighthouse, built in 1935 by Genio civile, consists of a small quadrangular 1-storey equipment building, 6 m high, of unpainted stone with the light placed on the roof.
 The light is positioned at 40 m above sea level and emits two white flashes in a 10 seconds period visible up to a distance of 7 nmi.
 The lighthouse is completely automated, Tacconi was the last keeper, powered by a solar unit and managed by the Marina Militare with the identification code number 3064 E.F.